Battle 17: Tchigolith Fenlands

 Mustadio suggested that if we were going to rescue Ovelia, we could sneak up on Lionel by ship, since Lionel could easily stop us from crossing back the way we had come.
 He then joined our party for real, no longer an AI-controlled guest.
 Now that the fight is over, I can report on the status of our party after our three grinding battles and one plot battle: Ramza was still a useless Archer, much to my chagrin, though we were hoping to get his Archer’s Bane ability soon, which would allow him to dodge arrows in the future.
 Arthur was also a useless Archer!
 Meyrell was still a Thief, unfortunately.
 Lastly, we had bought Thundaga for Josephine, rather than wait explicitly for Flare.

-The party sailed from Goug to the Port City of Warjilis in southern Lionel, which I would later learn (after completing the game) is the one location in the entire game where you never fight a battle!
-There’s even an unused map in the game’s data, just waiting for a battle that never comes!
-Instead, we got a cinematic on arriving in port (in WotL, this is another watercolour cinematic, while on the PSX it occurs a different map than the one I just discussed).
+The party sailed from Goug to the Port City of Warjilis in southern Lionel (Ed. which I would later learn, after completing the game, is the one location in the entire game where you never fight a battle!
+There’s even an unused map in the game’s data, just waiting for a battle that never comes!)
+We got a cinematic on arriving in port (Ed. in WotL, this is another watercolour cinematic, while on the PSX it occurs a different map than the one I just discussed).
 Apparently, we had outmanoeuvered the cardinal, but we hadn’t escaped from Jerkface, who was here for another FMV chat with Ramza.
 Jerkface hinted that he belonged to a group with a good information network, but of course he refuses to elaborate.
 He also knew that we knew about the Zodiac Stones, and he warned us away from them specifically.
 After this, Jerkface repeated that only he could save Ovelia, but once again didn’t explain that sentiment, insist on that sentiment, or try to take Ovelia back.
 I realize that by this point, our party probably outclasses him on his lonesome, but he still looks very silly with these aimless demands!

 Ramza asked what Jerkface’s goal was in all this, and to my astonishment, he said he didn’t know!
 Ohhhh, that’s not good.
 A character should never say that unless confusion is important to their character arc, and Jerkface is too busy trying to appear all-knowing for me to believe that.
 He insisted that all the political players in this plot were “caught up in a mighty current [which …] they cannot see or feel,” because that’s basically Jerkface’s role in the plot right now: to be vague.
 He insisted he was trying to “swim against” the current, and walked off, a useless, human-shaped writer’s crutch.